softwaremagico/ThinkMachine-Advisor/README.md

 # ThinkMachineAdvisor
-A GUI for useing ThinkMachine rules
+A Linux/Windows desktop application for using ThinkMachine rules